LtFlash/CoordSaverV/Readme.txt

 	saves your ESP to file.

 Additional commands:
+- SetOutputFormat
+	sets the type of output format of data; there are two available options: xml serialization, txt file containing SpawnPoint constructors filled with coords
+	of saved spawns.
+Set output file name after using this command.
 - SetAutoSave
 	will save the ESP after adding the first spawn point.
 - SetBlipsCreation